Defining Research Problem

 - A research question that has not been resolved.

 Many researchers still think that in many circumstances theoretical issues have practical consequences.
-Theoretical researches are not effective in relation to finding a solution for immediate problems.
+Theoretical researches are not effective in finding a solution for immediate problems.
 You can utilize the case study approach for performing such types of investigation.

 Theoretical Research Issues Examples: